Gurney's sugarbird: Taxonomy

-Habitat and Distribution
+Distribution and habitat

 Gurney's sugarbird is a species endemic to Southern Africa.
 The distribution is fragmented, and these birds are mainly found in elevated regions in north-eastern Mountain Sourveld and north-eastern Sandy Highveld in the Transvaal and Natal regions.
 They are also found in Highland and Dohne Sourvelds of Natal and into the Eastern Cape and Limpopo provinces.
 An isolated population of P. g. ardens is located in the highlands of Eastern Zimbabwe and adjacent Mozambique.
 Gurney's sugarbirds are short-distance altitudinal migrants and leave their breeding grounds once the flowering season is over.

 The preferred habitats is shrubland velds of Southern Africa, dominated by sugarbush (Protea) species of flowering plants.
-Gurney's sugarbird distribution overlaps silver sugarbush (Protea roupelliae), white protea (P. subvestita), and common sugarbush (P. caffra).
+Gurney's sugarbird distribution overlaps silver sugarbush (Protea roupelliae), white protea (P. subvestita), and common sugarbush (P. afra).
 Because this species is only associated to Protea shrubs, it is very vulnerable to habitat loss and displacement due to fires.
 The distribution of these birds is restrained by their very specialized diet of sugarbush species' nectar.
 These birds also feed on nectar from Aloe gardens in suburban areas.

-P. g. ardens evolved in an area that lacks silver sugarbush, and it relies on miombo trees (Brachystegia genus) and African protea (P. gageudi), Nyanaga protea (P. dracomontana), beard protea (P. crintita), and common sugarbush (P. caffra) species as food resources instead.
+P. g. ardens evolved in an area that lacks silver sugarbush, and it relies on miombo trees (Brachystegia genus) and African protea (P. gageudi), Nyanaga protea (P. dracomontana), beard protea (P. crintita), and common sugarbush (P. afra) species as food resources instead.
 P. g. ardens lives in riparian woods, on dry slopes with many flowering shrubs such as sugarbush (Protea), bird of paradise flowers (Strelitzia), and coral trees (Erythrina).